A spectral sequence for tangent cohomology of algebras over algebraic operads: A spectral sequence of derivations

 \section{A spectral sequence of derivations}

 This section is the core of the paper.
 We pave the way for constructing the spectral sequence of Theorem~\ref{thm:SucesionEspectral}, the main result.
 We start by recalling the relevant facts on derivation complexes in Subsection~\ref{sec:LongExactSequenceOfDerivations}, and recall the basic facts on tangent cohomology in Subsection~\ref{sec:AQ}.
 The main result and some corollaries are proven in Subsection~\ref{ssec:spectral}.
-We take a closer look to the items of the spectral sequence in Subsection~\ref{sec:ACloserLook}.
 We finish in Subsection~\ref{sec:CollapseResults} by studying some natural situations in which the spectral sequence degenerates.